-In IIPRD, IDS Management is done by providing complete support in preparing and managing the Information Disclosure Statement (IDS) by meeting the latest guidelines as established by the USPTO.
+In IIPRD, IDS Management is done by providing complete support in advising, preparing, and/or managing the Information Disclosure Statement (IDS) by meeting the latest guidelines and deadlines as established by the USPTO.